Alexey-Danilchenko/Kodak-DCS-Tools/tools.md

-# Tool (defective pixels remap tools, IDA plugins, profile extraction, etc)
+# Tools (defective pixels remap tools, IDA plugins, profile extraction, etc)

 All the sources for the below tools are [available here](sources).